310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 It’s easier to silence them with money and the like than to start an all-out war.
 {% endbubble %}

-{% img /img/es/eventstory/supervillain/darkstarch7_1.jpg %}

-{% bubble Tetora vside %}
+{% bubble Tetora frown %}
-As the guy who once led Ryuseitai-N, I was the perfect choice for the job of placating Crimson Production, since it has many former members of that unit.
+And as the guy who once led Ryuseitai-N, I was the perfect choice for the job of placating Crimson Production, since it has many former members of that unit.

 And some of the former Ryuseitai-N kids actually *wanted* me to come over, anyway.